PoufPoufProduction/SVG-Inventory-Icons/README.txt

 COPYRIGHT AND LICENSE
 =====================

-All icons in the library are released under the two licenses GNU GPL version 3 and LGPL version 3.
+All icons in the library are released under the GNU GPL and GNU LGPL version 3.
 Later versions are permitted.

 LINKS
 =====